 Over The Bridge to Coronado Island

-There were 2 weddings being set up at the Hotel and both looked like they would be idyllic settings.
+No visit is complete with a stop at the iconic Hotel del Coronado.
+There were 2 weddings being set up at the Hotel.
+And both looked like they would be idyllic settings.

 Saying Goodbye To San Diego

-Our last night at our from San Diego rest stop was sad all the way around as we packed.
-We were sad to be missing our last week in Las Vegas but even sadder that the reason we were going home early was the imminent death of a close relative.
+Our last night was sad all the way around as we packed.
+We were sad to be missing our last week in Las Vegas.
+But even sadder that the reason we left early was the imminent death of a close relative.

 We had a great 4 weeks on the west coast!
 The San Diego rest stop was a great way to finish the trip off.
 We were sorry to have missed the 4th of July in Vegas, but family was more important!
 Vegas would be there for a return visit at another time.